 Taxes play a crucial role in funding public services and infrastructure, contributing to the overall functioning of Spain’s economy.
-Whether you are a resident or a non-resident, it is crucial to understand the tax system in Spain to fulfill your obligations and take advantage of available deductions.
+Whether you are a tax resident or a non-resident, it is crucial to understand the Spanish tax system to fulfill your obligations and take advantage of available deductions.

-This blog will navigate the tax legislation in Spain and explore the various aspects of taxes paid in the country, including income tax, property tax, corporate tax, VAT, inheritance and gift tax, and wealth tax.
+This guide will navigate the tax legislation in Spain and explore the various aspects of taxes paid in the country, including income tax, property tax, savings income tax, capital gains tax, corporate tax, VAT, inheritance tax, gift tax, and wealth tax.

 Taxes for Residents in Spain

-• You are self-employed in Spain or run your own business, you earn more than €1,000 per year in rental income, and you have more than €1,600 in capital gains and savings each year
+- You are self-employed in Spain or run your own business activities, you earn more than €1,000 per year in rental income, and you have more than €1,600 in capital gains and savings each year

-In Spain, taxable income is the amount left over after deductions for social security, pension, personal allowance, and professional expenses.
+In Spain, taxable income is a core part of the tax system and it’s the amount left over after deductions for social security, pension, personal allowance, and professional expenses.
 It is important to note that deductions, allowances, and exemptions are available to reduce the taxable base.

-Securities and insurance: Rights related to securities, such as stocks and bonds, as well as insurance policies and life or temporary annuities, must be reported.
+- Securities and insurance: Rights related to securities, such as stock options and bonds, as well as insurance policies and life or temporary annuities, must be reported.

 You are a non-resident if you have lived in Spain for less than 183 days.
 Non-residents in Spain are generally taxed only on their Spanish-sourced income.
 Here are some pointers about non-resident taxation in Spain:

-• The tax rate for non-residents varies depending on the income earned, such as rental income, capital gains, or dividends.
+- The tax rate for non-resident individuals varies depending on the income earned, such as rental income, capital gains, or dividends.

-• Foreign non-residents must obtain a Non-Resident Identification Number (Número de Identificación de Extranjeros – NIE) to fulfill their tax obligations.
+- Foreign non-residents must obtain a Non-Resident Identification Number (Número de Identificación de Extranjeros – NIE) to fulfill their obligations.

-• Non-resident property owners are subject to a flat rate of 19 percent on rental income derived from Spanish properties.
+- Non-resident property owners are subject to a flat tax rate of 19 percent on rental income derived from Spanish properties.

 What is DTA?